![]() |

 Answer

-fully annotated file (genomic and coding DNA) covering the sequence of interest and submit
+(genomic and coding DNA) covering the sequence of interest and submit it

-it to the RefSeq database.
-This file can than be used as the reference sequence.
+to the RefSeq database.
+This file can than be used as the reference

 Answer

-In your example, based on a coding DNA reference sequence, an intron is present between
+NOTE: based on a coding DNA reference sequence intron 1 is

 Answer